jeffreylanters/unity-tweens/README.md

 #### TweenTextMeshAlpha `version 1.0.8`

-Instantiates a Tween animating the TextMeshAlpha.
+Instantiates a Tween animating the alpha of a TextMesh.

 ```cs
 <GameObject, Component>.TweenTextMeshAlpha (float to, float duration);